BandedSlowbro/Smash-3DS-Custom-Content-Project/README.md

-# Smash-3DS-Alt.-Costume-Project
+# Smash-3DS-Alt.-Custom-Content-Project

-A project to add new alternate costumes to Smash 3DS.
+A project to add new custtom content to Smash 3DS.

 All files for costumes should go under model/fighter/(character name)/body/(whichever costume you want to replace)/